 Print a brochure detailing your rights and how to exercise them when facing an emergency situation.
 Everyone, including undocumented immigrants, living in the U.S. has certain basic rights under the Constitution.

-Overcome Fear.
 Be Informed.
-Stand Up and Be A Community Fighter for Immigrant Rights!
+Stand Up & Be a Community Advocate!